Narayana108/vedic_knowledge/Yuga_Dharma.md

-# Yuga Dharma - Japa
+# Yuga Dharma and Yoga’s

-All the yogas are interlinked and inseparable, as by performing one yoga one or more yoga may be perfomed directly or indirectly.
-And when ones reaches the higher stages of yoga, it all turns into bhakti, as one who knows Krishna(God) knows everything.
+All the yogas are interlinked and inseparable, as by performing one yoga one or more yoga’s may be performed directly or indirectly.
+And when one reaches the higher stages of yoga, it all turns into bhakti, as one who knows Krishna(God) knows everything.
 And the only way to know and understand Krishna in full is through bhakti.

 *The Supreme Lord said: Now listen, O Arjun, how, with the mind attached exclusively to me, and surrendering to me through the practice of bhakti yog, you can know me completely, free from doubt.
 I shall now reveal unto you fully this knowledge and wisdom, knowing which nothing else remains to be known in this world.